Last Updated: January 20, 2021.

 Links to Other Sites

-Your Personal Information and Health Information may be transferred to, and maintained on, computers located outside of your state, province, country or other governmental jurisdiction where the privacy laws may not be as protective as those in your jurisdiction.
-If you’re located outside the United States and choose to provide your Personal Information and Health Information to us, we may transfer your PII and Health Information to the United States and process it there.
-All Personal Information collected via or by TrialSpark may be stored anywhere in the world, including but not limited to, in the United States, on our servers, on the servers of our affiliates or the servers of our service providers.
+Your Personal Information and Health Information may be transferred to, and maintained on, computers located outside of your state, province, or other governmental jurisdiction where the privacy laws may not be as protective as those in your jurisdiction.
+All Personal Information collected via or by TrialSpark will be stored in the United States, on our servers, on the servers of our affiliates or the servers of our service providers.
 Your Personal Information may be accessible to law enforcement or other authorities pursuant to a lawful request.
 By providing information to TrialSpark, you consent to the storage of your Personal Information in these locations.

 Redress/Compliance and Accountability